Nolan Jones Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.41 team ERA that ranks 19th across all MLB pitching staffs.
+- The Dodgers' 4.38 team ERA ranks 18th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.